Online customer feedback is nearly synonymous with free publicity, especially on social media, and as the saying goes:

-- CUSTOMER FEEDBACK SURVEY
+4. GET CUSTOMER FEEDBACK THROUGH AN ONLINE SURVEY

 If you’ve noticed some negative feedback from social listening, don’t be discouraged.
-Unless all or a large majority of the comments are negative, remember that each user experience is unique.
+Unless all, or a large majority, of the comments are negative, remember that each user experience is unique.
 Before undertaking a massive product overhaul, consider creating a customer feedback survey first to help measure the degree of dissatisfaction and pinpoint the problem.

 - Keep it simple; ask one question at a time.